ibm-wm-transition/webmethods-integrationserver-wxmfthelper/README.md

 Generates several ports, multiple system users as well as ldap users - if possible -, and multiple local vfs as well as remote vfs - if possible.

+The results of the generation can be viewed in server.log.